EFFECTIVE DATE: May 05, 2022

 - Users can visit our site anonymously;

-Users are able to change their personal information by emailing us.
+Users can change their personal information by emailing us.

 COPPA (Children Online Privacy Protection Act)